pdf-raku/PDF-raku/README.md

 The page `/Contents` entry is a PDF stream which contains graphical instructions.
 In the above example, to output the text `Hello, world!` at coordinates 100, 250.

-## Datatypes and Coercian
+## Data-types and Coercion

-The `PDF::DAO` namespace provides roles and classes for the representation and manipulation of PDF objects.
+The `PDF::DAO` name-space provides roles and classes for the representation and manipulation of PDF objects.

 ```
 use PDF::DAO::Stream;